hollowdoor/dara/README.md

 ## dara.pick(array, object, callback)

-Produce and new object with selected members from `object` using names in `array`.
+Produce a new object with selected members from `object` using names in `array`.
 Use an optional callback to operate on `callback(object, key found in array)`.

 ## dara.merge(object|array, ..., callback)

 Create a new object made of all objects, or arrays passed to dara.merge.
 All arguments must be of the same type as objects, or arrays.
-Use an option callback to operate on `callback(current object, key)`.
-The return value of `callback` can be an value.
+Use an optional callback to operate on `callback(current object, key)`.
+The return value of `callback` can be any value.

 dara.merge only makes a shallow copy of passed objects. dara.merge works similar to dara.union for arrays but no unique operation is done.